A Designed Landscape

 The Old Walled Garden & Cupid's Garden

 The old walled garden is now mainly grassed over but with some surviving apple trees and a herbaceous border which has been developed here.
-It is situated next to the 1745 Cottage Restaurant where you can eat outside in the summer.
+It is situated next to the Garden Cafe where you can eat outside in the summer.
 There is also a small pond and fountain and is popular venue for weddings and events.

 At the west side of the house you will find Cupid’s Garden tucked away and where the planting theme is whites and greys.
 Near Cupid’s Garden there is the Croquet Lawn where a Heather Hut still stands, built in 1834.
 Croquet sets can be provided on request.